mbernardo95/uploader/README.md

 - **Django server and db**: Basically django is used as a framework for speeding up the API creation and as well as the ORM functionalities.
-There is model where the different files can be scheduled while Celery processes them.
+There is a model where the different files can be scheduled while  Celery processes them.

 - **RabbitMq**: Rabbit is the broker used with Celery that basically acts as an intermediate between